SunilSaraf123/kubemongo/README.md

 run kubectl secrets.yaml

 # Description
-This is a  3 TIER APPLICATION with mongo express UI in middle layer with mongo Db in database layer and nginx in application layer
+This is a three TIER containerized APPLICATION with express UI in middle tier and mongo Db in EIS tier and nginx in application layer.
+Docker is the container provider.

 ## Pupose
 The purpose of the application is to potray the Pull Requests in Open Source Software Engineering Subject of BITS Pilani MTech Program.